-Homepage in Web Spotlight
+Root item in Web Spotlight

-Homepage defines the following elements:
+The Web Spotlight root defines the following elements:

-- Subpages – Specifies your website's home subpages, for example, the top-level navigation.
+- Subpages – specifies your website’s home subpages, for example, the top-level navigation.
 By default, this element is limited to pages.

-- Content – Specifies a content item to use for the root of your website.
+- Content – specifies a content item to use for the root of your website.